dekuNukem/duckyPad/getting_started.md

 [Questions or Comments?](#questions-or-comments)

 ## Join Our Discord!

-Feel free to join our [Official Discord](https://discord.gg/4sJCBx5) for discussions, asking questions, sharing scripts, and latest updates!
+Feel free to join our [Official Discord](https://discord.gg/4sJCBx5) for discussions, questions, sharing scripts, and latest updates!

 ## Kit Assembly